Infinite presentability of groups and condensation: Introduction

 and is continued by transfinite induction.
 This family induces a function on $\GG_m$ with ordinal values, called \emph{Cantor-Bendixson rank} or CB-rank for short (see \S\ref{sec:Elements-CB-theory} for a more detailed description).

-The points with CB-rank 0 are nothing but the isolated points of $X$; the points with CB-rank 1 are the points which are not isolated, but which can be approximated by isolated points and only by them.
+The points with CB-rank 0 are nothing but the isolated points of $X$; the points with CB-rank 1 are the points which are not isolated, but are isolated among non-isolated points.
 At the other extreme, are the points which lie in the intersection of all $X^{(\alpha)}$; they are called \emph{condensation points}.

 A finitely generated group $G$ is said to have CB-rank $\alpha$ if it occurs as a point of CB-rank $\alpha$ in a space $\GG_m$ for some integer $m$.
 It is a remarkable fact that this rank does not depend on the generating system $\iota \colon I_m \to G$ and, in particular, not on $m$ (see part (3) of \cite[Lem.~1.3]{CGP07}).
-The CB-rank is thus a group theoretic property; it allows to talk about ``isolated groups'' and ``condensation groups''.
-A sufficient condition for a finitely generated group $Q$ to be both condensation and infinitely presented is to be of {\em extrinsic condensation}, in the sense that for every finitely presented group $G$ and epimorphism $G\epi Q$, the kernel $K$ has uncountably many subgroups that are normal in $G$.
+The CB-rank is thus a group theoretic property; it allows one to talk about ``isolated groups'' and ``condensation groups''.
+A sufficient condition for a finitely generated group $Q$ to be both condensation and infinitely presented is to be of {\em extrinsic condensation}, in the sense that for every finitely presentable group $G$ and epimorphism $G\epi Q$, the kernel $K$ has uncountably many subgroups that are normal in $G$.